lgatto/RforProteomics/README.md

 their software.
 The
 [rbioc-sig-proteomics](https://groups.google.com/forum/#!forum/rbioc-sig-proteomics)
 group has tentatively been set up to provide a forum for questions and discussion for interested parties.
-The officiall [Bioconductor support site](https://support.bioconductor.org/) is the channel of choice to ask questions about specific Bioconductor packages.
+The official [Bioconductor support site](https://support.bioconductor.org/) is the channel of choice to ask questions about specific Bioconductor packages.
 Do not hesitate to